github/docs/content/github/site-policy/github-terms-for-additional-products-and-features.md

 ## Codespaces
 GitHub Codespaces enables you to develop code directly from your browser using the code within your GitHub repository.
 Codespaces and any elements of the Codespaces service may not be used in violation of the Agreement or the Acceptable Use Policies.
 Additionally, Codespaces should not be used for:
 - cryptomining;
-- using our servers to disrupt, or to gain or to attempt to gain unauthorized access to any service, device, data, account or network (other than those authorized by the GitHub Bug Bounty program)
+- using our servers to disrupt, or to gain or to attempt to gain unauthorized access to any service, device, data, account or network (other than those authorized by the GitHub Bug Bounty program);
 - the provision of a stand-alone or integrated application or service offering Codespaces or any elements of Codespaces for commercial purposes
 - any activity that places a burden on our servers, where that burden is disproportionate to the benefits provided to users (for example, don't use Codespaces as a content delivery network or as part of a serverless application, but a low benefit Codespaces could be ok if it’s also low burden); or
 - any other activity unrelated to the development or testing of the software project associated with the repository where GitHub Codespaces is initiated.